Marie Royce

-Marie Royce, (born Marie Thérèse Porter), is an American businesswoman, diplomat, and educator.
-She was the Assistant Secretary of State for Educational and Cultural Affairs from 2018 to 2021.
-She was nominated by President Donald Trump and was unanimously confirmed by the US Senate.
+Marie Royce (born Marie Thérèse Porter), is an American businesswoman, diplomat, and educator.
+She was the assistant secretary of state for educational and cultural affairs from 2018 to 2021.
+She was nominated by President Donald Trump and was unanimously confirmed by the U.S. Senate.
 Royce was succeeded by Lee Satterfield on November 23, 2021.

 Education

 Royce graduated from California State Polytechnic University, Pomona, with a bachelor of science degree in marketing management and management human resources.
 She earned an MBA in international business from Georgetown University in 1996.
 Royce is a lifetime member of the international honor society Beta Gamma Sigma (BGS), which honors academic achievement.

-Marie Royce (3rd from right) as part of the US Presidential Delegation at the World Cup in Lyon, France, 2019.